Last Saturday, an anti-Muslim group organized rallies in numerous cities across our country against the myth of creeping sharia.

 In short, the word sharia means "a path" and, by extension, a way to pursue happiness by protecting life, faith, family, intellect and property.
 As a Muslim and an American citizen, I already enjoy these God-given liberties.
 Principles of sharia are embedded in our Constitution.
 Islamic law, nevertheless, requires a believer to follow the law of the land.

-• Freedom of faith.
-Quran commands, “Let there be no compulsion in religion.”
+- Freedom of faith.
+Quran commands, “Let there be no

 Sharia is unfairly portrayed as a medieval system of law that is barbaric, having no regard for democratic values, freedoms, human rights and women’s rights.